Goopinson/Imgur-Roulette/README.md

 **USER INSTRUCTIONS:**

-Run the Jar and use the two buttons.
+Run the Jar and use the three buttons.
 Share the repository!

 **VERSION**